The Endocannabinoid System and CBDCannaba Tree

 Endocannabinoids: – (Endo meaning inside) – Cannabinoids that are produced inside the body naturally.
 The two most well-known are Anandamide, also known as the ‘Bliss’ molecule, responsible for the blissful feelings often experienced during deep meditation and as ‘runners high’ and the second named 2-AG (2-Arachidonoylglycerol) a cannabinoid present in nursing mothers breast milk, inducing a calming effect for the infant.

-When out of balance, the body produces these specialised compounds called endocannabinoids which work as messengers to send information to our cells.
+When out of balance, the body produces these specialized compounds called endocannabinoids which work as messengers to send information to our cells.
 By binding to and activating receptor sites, endocannabinoids give a cell a specific message and direction to reclaim balance.

 Phytocannabinoids: – Cannabinoids such as CBD and THC produced by plants and when consumed, inhaled, or applied topically, can activate the ECS by either mimicking the body’s own endocannabinoids or by influencing the body to produce more of its own natural cannabinoids.